Anthuynh81/6100-Project1/README.md

-# 6100-Project1
+# Group Project for ITCS 6100
-Git Hub Repository for ITCS 6100
+Git Hub Repository for ITCS 6100 Project

 ## Members
 An Huynh